Namitha-2004/24CYS333-Internet-of-Things/Assets/Projects/IoT01/README.md

 *Objective:*
 To develop a Smart Ambulance System using IoT technologies to:
 - Optimize ambulance routing with real-time traffic updates.
 - Facilitate seamless communication with hospitals for patient data sharing and arrival notifications.
-- Dynamically prioritize ambulances at traffic signals.

 *Impact and Metrics:*
 - Reduce average ambulance response time by *20%*.